brendt/stitcher.io/src/content/blog/2019-05-02-short-closures-in-php.md

 ## Future possibilities

-I already mentioned multi line short closures, which is still a future possibility.
+I already mentioned multi-line short closures, which is still a future possibility.
 Another idea floating around is allowing the short closure syntax in classes, for example for getters and setters:

 ```php